garciaalvaro/post-meta-controls/README.txt

 = Sidebar =

-The following are all the available options for a **Sidebar**.
+The following are all available options for a **Sidebar**.
 Sidebars contain Tabs.

 	$sidebar = array(
 		'id'              => 'sidebar_id', // Required.
 It has to be unique.